-- 16.1 Your application will be reviewed every 6 12 months, and we will ask you to tell us if your circumstances have changed in anyway.
-It is important to respond to your letter, phone call or email.
-If we do not hear from you within 14 days, we will assume that you no longer need housing and will remove you from the housing register. - 16.2 As well as the annual review, we may review your application at any time in order to confirm that we still have the correct information.
+- If you are placed in Band 1 or Band 2, this represents an urgent housing need, so you are expected to place bids for any properties that match your needs.
+Your application will be reviewed to check whether your circumstances still warrant that level of priority.
+This may result in your banding being reduced.
+This does not apply if you have been awarded Band 1 or Band 2 priority because you are under-occupying your current home. - 15.3 As well as the annual review, we may review your application at any time in order to confirm that we still have the correct information.
 If we are not able to contact you, via letter, email or phone call then we may suspend your application.
 If we do this, we will write to inform you.
 If we still do not hear from you, we may cancel your application.

 It is important therefore that you tell us if your address, email or telephone number has changed after you completed the forms.

-16.3 Changes in circumstances
+15.4 Changes in circumstances

-You should let us know about any changes in your circumstances immediately.
+- You should let us know about any changes in your circumstances immediately.
 For example, someone moves in or moves out, or there is a change to your income.
-Changes will mean that we have to review your application and your priority banding may change, or mean you no longer qualify to remain on the housing register.

-- 16.4 If you are moved to a lower band, because your need for housing has reduced, you will keep the same "effective date" to determine how high up that band you will be.
-However some changes may mean you no longer qualify to remain on the housing register. - 16.5 If you are moved to a higher band, because your need for housing has increased, your "effective date" will change to the date your change of circumstances request was approved. - 16.6 This is so that applicants who have been in this high level of need for a longtime will remain above applicants who have recently joined this band. - 16.7 If you move to a new property, and still wish to remain on the housing register, then you will need to complete a new form or visit the website to find out if you still qualify to remain on the scheme.
-If your application is closed, and you then re-apply to join the housing register, your registration date will be from the new application, not the previous one. - 16.8 If you bid for a property successfully, and it is later found that your housing situation was different from the most recent details you provided to us, then this is an offence (please see section 13) for which you could be prosecuted and the offer might be 33 withdrawn or the landlord may take action to recover possession of the property.
+Changes will mean that we have to review your application and your priority banding may change, or mean you no longer qualify to remain on the housing register. - 15.5 If you are moved to a lower band, because your need for housing has reduced, you will keep the same "effective date" to determine how high up that band you will be.
+However some changes may mean you no longer qualify to remain on the housing register. - 15.6 If you are moved to a higher band, because your need for housing has increased, your "effective date" will change to the date your change of circumstances request was approved. - 15.7 This is so that applicants who have been in this high level of need for a long time will remain above applicants who have recently joined this band. - 15.8 If you bid for a property successfully, and it is later found that your housing situation was different from the most recent details you provided to us, then this is an offence (please see section 13) for which you could be prosecuted and the offer might be withdrawn or the landlord may take action to recover possession of the property.
 You could also be excluded from the housing register for 1 year.